 Off to the next market!

 The French Savoir Vivre can best be enjoyed en route in a Mercedes Marco Polo or the VW California.
 Rent your campervan and it will not take more than 24 hours for you to understand the French way of life.
 Carrying a baguette all the time seems odd?
 Wait till you are there and you will know that this bread is an integral part of life.

 roadsurfer tip: “Les marche´s”, the weekly markets are an essential happening in the lives of French people.
 At most entrances you will find particular signs with “marché” days printed on them.
 Park your campervan at the entrance of a village, walk around, enjoy the scenery and buy everything you can put your hands on at these markets.
 Assemble some fresh local products like a “bonne baguette”, olives, tapenade and cheese for your dinner.
 Take a glass of lavender honey, fresh herbs from Provence and the typical chilly pepper Piment d’Espelette to make your holiday even better and bring back some souvenirs for family and friends.

 Say goodbye to your campervan

 All good things come to an end.
 End your trip in Paris or Bordeaux, depending on your starting point.
-You should ideally drop off your VW California or Mercedes Marco Polo at the same location where you picked it up in the beginning.
+You should ideally drop off your campervan at the same location where you picked it up in the beginning.
 Take your roadsurfer home to make it available for other great adventures and tell us about your personal road trip across France.
 We are excited to hear from you.